Kidz Bop U.S. Tour Starts In April, Taking Over U.K. Charts

 Zaraya also said Kidz Bop fans can expect “many fun surprises” during the tour.
 Kidz Bop is a brand franchise that has sold more than 17 million albums since 2001.
 The kids who represent the franchise are chosen through talent competitions every year.

-Happy #MusicallyMonday from @KIDZBOPFreddy!???????? pic.twitter.com/TSe8X5BV73
+Happy #MusicallyMonday from @KIDZBOPFreddy! ???????? pic.twitter.com/TSe8X5BV73

 — KIDZ BOP (@KIDZBOP) March 7, 2017